0xPolygonID/polygonid-issuer-marketplace/README.md

-export ISSUER_NAME='YOUR DESIRED ISSUER NAME' # Provide the Issuer Name. export MAINNET='true' #'False' if you want to use testnet. export ETHEREUMURL='URL LINK OF ETHEREUM' #
+export ISSUER_NAME='YOUR DESIRED ISSUER NAME' # Provide the Issuer Name. export MAINNET='true' #'False' if you want to use testnet. export ETHEREUMURL='URL LINK OF ETHEREUM' # export VAULT_PASSWORD="PASSWORD TO ACCESS VAULT SEVER" #Vault password that will be used by application to access vault server
 ```